Park in BC (JF Bergeron photo)

 Revelstoke, British Columbia

 Home to Canada's only inland cedar-hemlock rainforest, Mount Revelstoke is the only national park in Canada where you can summit a mountain five minutes from your vehicle.
-Visitors are invited to stroll amongst giants on the Giant Cedars & Skunk Cabbage boardwalks, or enjoy a panoramic view and meadows of subalpine wildflowers from the summit of Mount Revelstoke.
+Visitors are invited to stroll amongst giants on the Giant Cedars & Skunk Cabbage boardwalks, or enjoy a panoramic view & meadows of subalpine wildflowers from the summit of Mount Revelstoke.
 Cycling enthusiasts can try riding 26 km (1600 m elevation gain) up the Meadows in the Sky Parkway.
 During the winter months outdoors enthusiasts can explore the Meadows in the Sky Parkway on skis or snowshoes.